 Yes, if you have watched "Pumping Iron", you'd certainly know who Lou was alright… and you'd also realize the amount of effort that goes into getting a body as chiseled as theirs.

-It's not easy, to say the least… and it takes hours and hours of punishing your body almost every other day if you want to excel at that level.
-And if there's anything that's true of these strong men of our time, it's been more than just acquainted to barbell weights.
+It’s not easy, to say the least… and it takes hours and hours of punishing your body almost every other day if you want to excel at that level.
+And if there’s anything that’s true of these strong men of our time, it’s been more than just acquainted with barbell weights.

 Why Barbell Weights?

-Yes, if your objective is to "man up", then the barbell is the way to go…
+Yes, if your objective is to “man up”, then the barbell is the way to go… Here begins a new era!
+Barbell weights and the golden age of bodybuilding.

-Perhaps the reason for this is because the more weight you work out with, the easier it becomes to convert fat into muscle and keep it that way.
+Perhaps the reason for this is that the more weight you work out with, the easier it becomes to convert fat into muscle and keep it that way.
 It is the very reason why most instructors will ensure that you do graduate to using barbell weights as soon as you show progress with dumbbells and cardio.

 What I mean to say that it is a good idea to get into a workout routine for a few months until you take on difficult weight training routines such as that of using different weights with a barbell.